 Around a quarter of all marine species live in coral reefs; however, in 2030, 90% of these were put at risk through human activities and climate change.

-&lt;sup>7 German Federal Ministry for Economic Cooperation and Development (BMZ) (2016): Meeresschutz und nachhaltige Fischerei.
+&lt;sup>9 BMZ (2016): Meeresschutz und nachhaltige Fischerei.
 10-point action plan.